mienaikoe/ziyu/Lore/Geography.md

 The Shadestead is a small village in the centerof the island, ruled by agression by Lissa, a sociopathic and paranoid maman who will stop at nothing to humiliate, addict, or kill those who speak or act against hae.
 The only law in the Shadestead is the judgment of the people.
 This prevents things like serial killers, but framing and blackmail and conspiracy become easy.
 There is generally no binding here, and people have open sexual and romantic relationships with the entire population.
 Some long-time residents are proud of the makeshift civilization they made, and refuse to go back.

 Of interesting note is the bluekelp which grows abundantly in the waters near and dark of Ulukoma.
 The bluekelp contains a bacteria that maintains mitochondria, including after death, so that the person heals and may restart breathing and can never actually die as long as they have the bacteria in their blood.
 The bacteria grew this to sustain the life of their hosts, which were historically fish and sea mammals, but Pangum are included in this as well.

+**Other Provinces that aren't settings in the book** **_Chista Province_**
+A small province in a valley between Shaki and Seroa.
+They control the Shaki foothills that lie neareset to Ara.
+During the Holragi invasions, they decided to stay and rebuild instead of fleeing to the mountains, like the Seroans.

+Their main feature is that they control the railroad between Shaki and Holrag.
+The province may be small but this tactical position has allowed them to have a strong economy, and to build robust political defenses.
+No province would dare destroy the city of passage, because every province relies on Holragi for steel, and Holragi relies on their food.

+**_Seroa Province_**
+A colder mountain province on the far side of Shaki, sharing the same ridge system.
+Much like Rudjan, its many cities are walled, but the walls do not cover the road system, as they preferred to be well-defended than convenient.
+Seroa didn't even allow the rail system in its lands, much to the chagrin of Holrag, so the rail system passes through the Chista instead.
+It's a rather insular place because of a long history of Holragi invasion for which the Shaki'i did not help them.

+The number of cities reflects its desire to remain flexible and ready for attack at any time.
+If one city were to fall under seige, the others would know quickly and rally a response.

+Seroa's main export is stone and roast kelp.

+**_Bay of Dala'a_**
+Not really a province, but big enough to be one.
+A large body of water that divides the vast Holragi steppe and Heiko.
+Probably an asteroid impact from a long time ago.

 <!--
 A province on the Northwestern coast made of a tribal people that use only simple technology.
 Each person, man, woman, or nyman is trained to be a warrior as children.
 The tribal customs are law for Halpians.
 Defying it is a personal conflict and most Halpians believe the person would defy it for a reason, and do not ask or judge what the reason is.
 The tribes are generational, being created solely for small groups of adults to mate and raise children.
 The children will journey to find another group when they are of age.
 There is no idea of a single spouse for a lifetime.
 The tribe senses a strong friendship and sexual bond amongst all its members.